gabrielpose/ansible_lab/README.md

 ### Build ubuntu with ansible core ansible_core image
 docker build -t ansible-core:latest -f ./Dockerfile_ansible .
 ```
+### Data volume mapped on ansible-core
+To provide a volume that contains the ansible configuration folder, a volume named data-volume is mounted in /data at ansible-core image.
+This provide access to files within this container as an easy way to open from host machine to edit files in any IDE or VisualStudioCode

+    volumes:
+      - .\ansible_core\data-volume:/data

 ### Running 2 ubuntu containers and ansible-core